-Internal Audit shall identify and report to the Social and Ethics Committee cases involving:
+Risk and Compliance shall identify and report to the Social and Ethics Committee cases involving:

-- Hoax calls; - Allegations of a criminal nature; - Allegations which could potentially justify disciplinary action; and - Other reported issues and/or alleged irregularities (i.e. Human resources disputes, personality clashes, political or racial grievances, sexual harassment, xenophobia, etc.).
+- hoax calls; - allegations of a criminal nature; - · allegations which could potentially justify disciplinary action; and - other reported issues and/or alleged irregularities (i.e. human resources disputes, personality clashes, political or racial grievances, sexual harassment, xenophobia, etc.)

-Specific cases requiring further investigation also be reported and followed up through Internal Audit.
-Awareness of the Whistle blowing Hotline is crucial to its success.
-As a result the promotion of awareness thereof shall form part of the communication strategy for the Fraud Prevention Plan.
+Specific cases requiring further investigation can also be reported and followed up through an Internal Audit.
+Awareness of the ethics hotline is crucial to its success.
+As a result the promotion of awareness shall form part of the communication strategy for the Fraud Prevention Plan.